AWS D1.1:2025 · Table 5.11 · Category B

 What is the minimum preheat for A572 Gr.50 with SMAW-LH at 1-1/2" to 2-1/2"?

-For A572 Gr.50 welded with SMAW (low-hydrogen) at 1-1/2" to 2-1/2" thickness, the minimum preheat temperature is 150°F (65°C) per AWS D1.1:2025 Table 5.11, Category B. This is also the minimum interpass temperature — the joint must not cool below 150°F between passes.
+When welding A572 Gr.50 at 1-1/2" to 2-1/2" using SMAW-LH, the minimum preheat temperature is 150°F (65°C) per AWS D1.1:2025 Table 5.11, Category B. SMAW-LH places this combination in Category B. This is also the minimum interpass temperature — the joint must not cool below 150°F between passes.

 What Table 5.11 category applies to A572 Gr.50 with SMAW-LH?

-A572 Gr.50 welded with SMAW (low-hydrogen) falls under Category B in AWS D1.1:2025 Table 5.11.
+When using SMAW-LH on A572 Gr.50, the combination falls under Category B in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process.
-At 1-1/2" to 2-1/2" thickness, this category requires a minimum preheat of 150°F (65°C).
+At 1-1/2" to 2-1/2" thickness, Category B with SMAW-LH requires a minimum preheat of 150°F (65°C).

 Why is preheat 150°F for A572 Gr.50 at 1-1/2" to 2-1/2"?